bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 This is what is written to the `imported_assets` folder.

 Note that the `Process` asset mode has changed to `Load`.
 This is because in the released app, we will load the final processed image "normally" like any other image asset.
 Note that in this case, the input and the output asset _both_ use [`ImageLoader`].
 However the processed asset _can_ use a different loader if the context demands it.

-Also note the addition of the `processed_info` metadata.
-This is used to determine if an asset needs to be reprocessed. `hash` is a combined hash of the asset source file and the asset meta file.
-This can be used to detect if the asset has changed. `process_dependencies` contains information (and hashes) of any asset dependencies used to produce the final processed asset. `full_hash` is a combination of `hash` and `processed_info` data to quickly determine if an asset has changed.
+Also note the addition of the `processed_info` metadata, which is used to determine if an asset needs to be reprocessed.

 The final processed asset and metadata files can be viewed and interacted with like any other file.
 However they are intended to be read-only.
 Configuration should happen on the _source asset_, not the _final processed asset_.